 In the long run, violence never solves anything.
 If you are going to a protest with the intent of hitting someone over the head, you are no better than the person you are hitting.

 We only find peace and common ground through respect and civility.
 We all have differences, and we all have things in common.
-Seeking to find our commonalities may help us mend and, if needed, reform our differences.
+Seeking to find our commonalities and bridge our partisan divide may help us mend and, if needed, reform our differences.
 As the Heineken commercial so aptly puts it: “Even if you wanted to sit down and convince people of your point, the productive thing to do would be to sit down and have a beer.”

 Latest posts by Kate Harveston (see all)